 - In rural settings, the geographic boundaries of postal codes may span multiple health units.
 Since a client cannot be shared between health units, each postal code is attributed to a specific health unit by the Ministry of Health.
 This can cause artificially higher or lower vaccination rates in rural neighbourhoods as some non-Ottawa residents will be attributed to rural Ottawa neighbourhoods and some rural Ottawa residents will be attributed to other health units (i.e. excluded from our Ottawa resident counts), respectively.
 For these reasons, we are continuously monitoring and reviewing neighbourhood attributions in rural neighbourhoods using a client’s residential address, when available, and working with neighbouring health units to identify incorrectly attributed clients.

-- Estimates of the number of residents 5 years of age and older (5+) and 18 years of age and older (18+), by ONS neighbourhood, are based on data from the Registered Persons Database (RPDB), which has basic demographic information for anyone who has an Ontario health card number and had contact with the health care system within 9 years or contact within 3 years for individuals 65 years and older.
+- Estimates of the number of residents by age groups for ONS neighbourhood, are based on data from the Registered Persons Database (RPDB), which has basic demographic information for anyone who has an Ontario health card number and had contact with the health care system within 9 years or contact within 3 years for individuals 65 years and older.
 These estimates reflect the neighbourhood populations as of September 1, 2021.
 Estimation of these neighbourhood populations was provided by the Institute for Clinical Evaluative Sciences (ICES), which is funded by the Ontario Ministry of Health.
 Parts of this material are based on data and information compiled and provided by Ontario Ministry of Health, the Canadian Institute for Health Information and Public Health Ontario.
 The analyses, conclusions, opinions and statements expressed herein are solely those of the authors and do not reflect those of ICES, the OHDP, the funding or data sources; no endorsement is intended or should be inferred.

-- The total 2020 5+ and 18+ population for Ottawa is based on the 2020 estimate from the 2016 Canadian Census and was downloaded from IntelliHealth, Ontario Ministry of Health, on November 29, 2021.
+- The total 2020 population for Ottawa, by age group, is based on the 2020 estimate from the 2016 Canadian Census and was downloaded from IntelliHealth, Ontario Ministry of Health, on November 29, 2021.
 Because of the different population data sources, neighbourhood populations and vaccinations will not sum to the totals for Ottawa.

 - Rates calculated from very low numbers of vaccinations are unstable and should be interpreted with caution.
 Rates calculated from very low numbers of vaccinations fluctuate so much that we cannot use them to compare different areas or make predictions over time.
 For this reason, vaccination coverage is not presented for neighbourhoods with populations of less than 1,000 or for which the total number vaccinated is less than 5.